Top 8 ERP Software Vendors

 An intelligent, integrated ERP system that runs on an in-memory database, SAP HANA.
 It offers a personalized user experience with SAP Fiori.
 Deployable in the cloud or on-premise to help drive instant value across all lines of business and industries.
 Gain real-time insight on any data to plan, execute, predict, and simulate on the fly.

-Top ERP Vendor: Oracle
+Top ERP Vendor: Oracle (NetSuite)

-Oracle is one of the largest software companies in the world, selling database software and technology, cloud engineered systems, and enterprise software products.
+Oracle is one of the largest software companies in the world, selling database software and technology, cloud-engineered systems, and enterprise software products.
 They are most known for their own brands of enterprise systems that handle ERP, human capital management (HCM), CRM, and supply chain management (SCM).
 Oracle Cloud Applications are built on machine learning that helps enable fast innovation with a modern UX and customer-first approach.

 After a number of acquisitions in the early 2000s, Oracle became a leading ERP company with its Oracle Fusion and Oracle E-Business Suite product lines.
 Oracle ERP Cloud was released in 2012 and has quickly become one of the most preferred Oracle solutions.
 And in 2016, Oracle acquired NetSuite, one of the best cloud ERP software options on the market.